Fashion Nova: Collaborations

-Megan Thee Stallion and Fashion Nova partnered again in March 2021 for the rapper's Women on Top philanthropic initiative, which seeks to empower women by supporting their educational and business endeavors through scholarships, grants, and donations.
-Every day throughout Women's History Month, Fashion Nova Cares provided $25,000 or more to female entrepreneurs, students, and women-focused charities.
-She also launched a swimwear line in June.
+Megan Thee Stallion and Fashion Nova Cares partnered in March 2021 working with her Women on Top philanthropic initiative, which seeks to empower women by supporting educational and business endeavors with scholarships, grants, and donations.
+Daily throughout Women's History Month, Fashion Nova Cares provided $25,000 or more to female entrepreneurs, students, and women-focused charities.
+She also launched a swimwear line in June 2021.